gaffarelj/tradeoff/README.md

 New columns can be set to be computed, this is done as an example in [data.py](data.py), look for *d_additional*.
 Mind that the column names are case sensitive.

 ## Data normalisation
 The trade-off inputs can be a float, a boolean, or a range of values.
-They are all normalised, as to limit favouriting very high or low values.
+They are all normalised differently based on their type.

 If the input is a float, this is done linearly between the best and worst of a column.
-If the worst is beyond the limit value, the latter is used as the worst instead, so that the bad concepts are not scored to extremely.
+If the worst is beyond the limit value, the latter is used as the worst instead, so that the bad concepts are not scored too extremely.

 If the input is a boolean, 0 or 1 is returned.